tobyweston/drawing-problem/README.md

 * Bucket fill uses a colour code; `g` is green, `y` is yellow and so on.
 An unknown colour code defaults to magenta

 ![](raspberry_pi.png)

+## Memory Joggers

+Or, stuff I can't remember.

+* What's the `Tiles` class?
+Get a copy of the underlying canvas array without leak it's details, key it by the co-ordinate.
+Also gives an object to hang behaviour from for the bucket fill.
+* What are `Coordinates`?
+A collection of `Coordinates` (implemented as a var args).
+* The `Example` app follows the PDF's acceptance criteria, used to sense check as I was going.
+* The `Fill` class passes down a _mutable_ list to build up the coordinates `found` to need painting.
+It's `implicit`.
+If the checks don't fail, the _current_ is added to the list.
+The method then goes on the recur on co-ordinates above, right, below and left of the current co-ordinate.
+* "already matched" in `Fill` means a co-ordinate has already been removed from the list of tiles; it has already been marked to paint.
+* "already filled" means, the co-ordinate to check is a border or line char.

+## Refactorings

+* The `Coordinate` `above` etc methods return tuples when they could return another `Coordinate` (and avoid the implicit conversion).
+* Remove unnecessary 'shadowing' of `val` (`tiles = values`).
+Not sure what I was thinking, maybe encapsulation?
+Could make it `private val` if you really want to hide it from clients, but clients can't really do anything with it, so why bother.
+* Not sure why there's an `unapply` on `ArrayCanvas`.
+Delete it.